OKX

 - Type-safe: Configuration is validated at startup before placing any orders.

-- Automatic: System chooses correct mode based on instrument type and intent.
+- Automatic: The adapter chooses the mode based on instrument type and intent.

-isolatedmode for SPOT). - Backwards compatible: Default values maintain existing behavior.
+- Backwards compatible: Default values preserve existing behavior.

 Order querying